FREE SHIPPING ON ORDERS $49.99+ 25K+ HAPPY CUSTOMERS USA GROWN & EXTRACTED

 Harvesting Practices

-The timing of harvest also affects THC levels.
+The timing of harvest also affects THC content.
 Suppose you harvest too early; you may obtain low levels of total THC.
 This is because the cannabinoids have not fully developed.
-Thus, Harvesting at the peak of THC production ensures maximum potency.
+Thus, harvesting at the peak of THC production ensures maximum potency.

 On the other hand, curing refers to the process of drying and aging harvested hemp or a cannabis flower.
 This process also affects